matrix-org/matrix-spec/content/client-server-api/_index.md

 ### Types of room events

-Room events are split into two categories:
+Room events are split into three categories:

 * **State events**: These are events which update the metadata state of the room (e.g. room topic, room membership etc).
 State is keyed by a tuple of event `type`